Book a Room

 For me, the perfect Christmas treat is a warm mince pie, served with a generous spoon of softly whipped cream.
 The recipe here is my all-time favourite and is used throughout the season at Ballymaloe House.'

-Head Pastry Chef at Ballymaloe House Hotel
+JR Ryall, Head Pastry Chef at Ballymaloe House

 Ingredients

-To make 20 mince pies
+To make 20 mince pies:

 225g (1/2lb) cream pastry, puff pastry or flaky pastry